iraiosub/riboseq-flow/README.md

 ### Authors and contact

 This DSL2 Nextflow pipeline is written and maintained by Ira Iosub in Prof. Jernej Ule's lab at The Francis Crick Institute.
 It is based on a snakemake pipeline in collaboration with its original author, Oscar Wilkins.
+Contact email: `ira.iosub@crick.ac.uk`

+### Issues and contributions

-To raise any issues or comments with the pipeline, please email `ira.iosub@crick.ac.uk` or raise an issue on github.
+riboseq is under active development by Ira Iosub.
+For queries related to the pipeline, raise an issue on github.
+If you are interested in building more functionality or want to get involved please reach out.